charmed-kubernetes/jenkins/docs/builders/snaps/index.md

 Builds Kubernetes snaps from source
 #### Environment

 - **SNAP_LIST**: *required*, This points to a yaml file containing the list of snaps we support.
-There is a list within this spec's directory: *k8s-snap-list.yaml* that can be referenced.
+There is a list in the includes directory [k8s-snap-list.inc][Snap Support List] that can be referenced.
 - **SNAP_PATCHES_LIST**: *optional*, This points to a yaml file containing the list patches to be applied prior to buiding the snap.
 - **GIT_SSH_COMMAND**: *required*, Must point to a valid SSH key that will allow commits to the launchpad repos.
 The format for this can be `export GIT_SSH_COMMAND=\"ssh -i $HOME/.ssh/id_rsa -oStrictHostKeyChecking=no\"`
 - **K8STEAMCI_USR**: *required*, Launchpad user name that has access to the snap recipes for the kubernetes build.